nataly-klajner/data-structures/final.assignment.2/README.md

 ## Part 6 - FINAL

-Using the query from the previous Part 4, I included the diary query in the final [server.js]()
+Using the query from the previous Part 4, I included the diary query in the final [server.js](https://github.com/nataly-klajner/data-structures/blob/master/final.assignment.2/server.js)

-The code in [diary.html]() is an example of how the visualization would look like.
+The code in [diary.html](https://github.com/nataly-klajner/data-structures/blob/master/final.assignment.2/public/diary.html) is an example of how the visualization would look like.

-All useful files can be found in [Final Assignment 2]()

 ## Next steps